Clair Carlton Criss

 Clair Carlton Criss (10 April 1879 – 9 March 1952) was an American businessman who developed the insurance company Mutual Benefit Health and Accident Association, later to become Mutual of Omaha.
 Under his leadership it grew from having 300 policyholders to become the largest company in the world that exclusively sold health and disability insurance.

 Early years

 Clair Carlton Criss was born and raised in Sac City, Iowa.

-He was born on 10 April 1879, son of James Lewis Criss (1846–1918) and Sevilla M. Wodell Criss (1853–1924).

-He was the oldest of four children.

-Mabel Leone Chambers (1881–1978) was born in Cedar Rapids, Iowa, and moved several times.
+Mabel Leone Chambers was born in Cedar Rapids, Iowa, and moved several times.

 She went to high school in Pender, Thurston County, Nebraska.

 Clair and Mabel married in 1901 in Wayne, Nebraska.

 They lived in Bloomfield, Nebraska where Clair managed a clothing store owned by his father.